shaunfitzgarald/ChickleChat/README.md

-# Getting Started with Create React App
+# ChickleChat

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+A real-time chat application using React and Google Firebase.

 ## Available Scripts